Do you remember the time, not long ago, when being on a flight gave you a chance to forget things and simply read a book or watch a movie?

 Some airlines are starting to give limited use of the aircraft’s Wi-Fi system for free, particularly for first-class and business-class passengers.

 Often, there are strict data limits, so you will be limited on what you can use it to do.
 That is why WhatsApp text messages are one of the things you can use, as text messages use very little data.

 Can you use WhatsApp on a plane Internationally?

 Whether you are flying internationally or domestically, it actually makes no difference to your ability to access WhatsApp on a plane or any other application, assuming that Wi-Fi is available on your flight.

 WhatsApp allows you to contact others anywhere else in the world for no charge.

 Can you access WhatsApp without WiFi or data on a plane?

-So if the cellular network function is off then so is the data function so messaging apps won’t work using that method.
+So if the cellular network function is off, then so is the data function; therefore, messaging apps won’t work using that method.

 Why can’t you make cellphone calls on a plane?